 (3) Requires observation of the teacher being evaluated, including at least two formal observations by the evaluator of at least thirty minutes each and classroom walkthroughs;

-(4) Assigns a rating on each evaluation in accordance with division (B) of this section;
+(4) Assigns a rating on each evaluation in accordance with division (B) of this section or section 3319.114 of the Revised Code, whichever is applicable;

 (5) Requires each teacher to be provided with a written report of the results of the teacher's evaluation;